What is the difference between a used SharePoint Server licence and the purchase of a new licence?

 The prerequisite for this is that the corresponding software is no longer used in the company and the original terms of purchase permit a resale.
 The ECJ established this back in 2012 in a ruling that was confirmed by the Federal Court of Justice in 2013.

 At Soft & Cloud, you will only receive used licences that have been sold to us completely legally and which we resell at particularly favourable conditions.
-We are the first used software retailer to be certified by the certification body of TÜV Informationstechnik GmbH - once again.
-Our processes fulfil all requirements, which is why we can guarantee the origin, legality and audit security of all used licences offered by us.
+We are the first used software reseller to be certified by the certification body of TÜV Informationstechnik GmbH - once again.
+Our processes meet all requirements, which is why we can guarantee the origin, legality and audit security of all used licences offered by us.

 In addition to the lower costs for acquisition and operation, used licences offer another advantage: with used licences you can also use and operate older software versions that are no longer offered by Microsoft.